ubclaunchpad/LP-website/README.md

 ## Contents

-### 🎉 Getting Started
+### 🎉 Manifesto

-[Getting Started](GettingStarted/) contains everything new developers need to get productive at Launch Pad, including introductions to team structure, a list of the tools we currently use, and administrative details about Launch Pad.
+The [Manifesto](manifesto/) outlines what Launch Pad's mission, vision, and how we are run.

-### 📖 Development Bible
+### 🧗 Resources

-Our [Development Bible](DevelopmentBible/) compiles hard-won advice about the best way to run (and participate in) a Launch Pad team and build great software.
+[Resources](resources/) provides helpful guides, tools, and resources to help you get started and keep learning.

-### 🧗 Exploration
+### Project Management

-The [Exploration](Exploration/) section has Tech Lead-approved resources for those that want to explore more complicated topics like operating systems, programming languages, and machine learning.
+The [Project Management](project-management/) pages compile hard-won advice about the best way to run (and participate in) a Launch Pad team and build great software.

 ## Other Repos